fearangit/fearangit.github.io/owncloud_qs_s2.md

 1. Install your own LAMP stack, to create your own custom LAMP stack without dependency conflicts with the ownCloud package.

 2. Update package manager’s configuration.
-Configurations are available for the Linux distributions listed inSystem Requirements, apart from Fedora and openSUSE Tumbleweed.
+Configurations are available for the Linux distributions listed in System Requirements, except for the Fedora and openSUSE Tumbleweed distributions.

 3. Follow the rest of the instructions on the download page to install ownCloud.